navkrishna21/my-algorithm-data-structure-code-snippets/prims/readme.md

 ```

 ## Time Complexity:
 Time complexity of Prim's Algorithm depends on the implementation.
+Following is for my implementation:

 Each edge is visited exactly twice, thus in the worst case there are almost O(E) inserts.(Since priority queue doesn't support updates).